lilgast8/Startiflette/README.md

 }
 ```

-Then use the following methods to manage your custom event:
+Then use the following methods to manage a custom event:

 * `LISTENED_OBJECT.bind( LISTENED_OBJECT.E.EVENT, FUNCTION, CONTEXT )` Bind an event to the listened object.
-* `LISTENED_OBJECT.unbind( LISTENED_OBJECT.E.EVENT, FUNCTION, CONTEXT )` Unbind an event to the listened object.
+* `LISTENED_OBJECT.unbind( LISTENED_OBJECT.E.EVENT, FUNCTION, CONTEXT )` Unbind an event from the listened object.
 * `this.dispatch( this.E.EVENT )` Dispatch an event from the listened object.